clayshek/Pi-Data-WebApp/readme.md

 ## Raspberry Pi Setup

-Copy the 2 provided scripts (pi_heartbeat.sh & ups_data_push.sh) to a location on the Raspberry Pi and configure Crontab to run the scripts on the desired schedule.
+Copy the 2 provided scripts (pi_heartbeat.sh & ups_data_push.sh, see Pi_bash_scripts.md) to a
+location on the Raspberry Pi and configure Crontab to run the scripts on the desired schedule.
 Example below runs pi_heartbeat every 10 minutes, and ups_data_push every hour.

 <pre><code>
-0,9,19,29,39,49 * * * * bash /home/pi/pi_heartbeat.sh
+0,9,19,29,39,49 * * * * bash /opt/pidata/pi_heartbeat.sh
-0 * * * * bash /home/pi/ups_data_push.sh
+0 * * * * bash /opt/pidata/ups_data_push.sh
 </code></pre>

 I have an APC model ES350 UPS attached to the Pi via USB, and use the apcupsd (APC UPS Daemon)